Skip to content

 • error: the request has failed

-• clear: a function that can be used to set data to undefined (or the value of options.default() if provided), set error to undefined, set status to idle, and mark any currently pending requests as cancelled.
+• clear: function to set data to undefined (or options.default() value if provided), set error to undefined, set status to idle, and mark pending requests as cancelled.

 Type Declarations